junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 | `t`       | Repetitions of verifying degree-2 polynomial checks with the techniques in Corollary 4.7 and Remark 4.8 of {{BBCGGI19}}, in order to reduce soundness error of verification exponentially with `t`. |
 {: #pine-comp-param title="Computation Parameters Used in PINE."}

+# Overview of the "Wraparound Check" in Pine {#wraparound-overview}

+> CP: Describe a circuit for verifying that the L2-norm (modulo q) is in the
+> desired range.

+This simple computation is sufficient as long as the sum of squares does not "wrap around" the field modulus.
+But when evaluated over secret shares of data represented in a finite field, there is no way for the Aggregators to determine if this has happened.

+One way to mitigate this issue is to encode the gradient so that wrap around is impossible.
+[CP: Summarize what's going on in the SumVecBoundedL2Norm type in llibprio.]
+However this results in a signficant amount of communication overhead, since [CP. why?].

+The key technical idea underlying Pine is a stastical test carried out by the verifier (with assistance by the prover).
+[CP: Describe how this works at a high level.]

+> CP: End this section with the headlines from the analysis.
+Namely:
+>
+> * Pine admits a small completeness error, resulting from false negative
+>   wraparound tests (is this the right way to describe this?)
+> * The FLP is statistical zero-knowledge rather than perfect zero-knowledge
+>   (this is not a big deal but is worth mentioning)

+# An FLP for Pine {#flp}

+> CP: Here is where the most of the technical meat goes.
+The goal here is to
+> describe the end-to-end FLP, including the wraparound check, the bit checks,
+> and the norm check.
+>
+> Say up front that we're describing an instance of FlpGeneric {{Section 7.3,
+> !VDAF}}, i.e., we're describing an arithmetic circuit.
+>
+> Assume you get the wraparound randomness and joint randomness from the sky.
+> (We'll describe how it's derived in the next section.)
+Then put them together
+> into an implementation of the Flp interface.

+# The Pine VDAF {#vdaf}

+> CP: Here's where you define the end-to-end protocol as an implementation of
+> the Vdaf interface.
+Here you'll use the Flp described in the previous section
+> and derive the wraparound and joint randomness.

+# BELOW HERE IS THE TEXT THAT NEEDS TO BE MASSAGED INTO THE SECTIONS ABOVE.

 # Private Inexpensive Norm Enforcement (PINE) VDAF {#pine}